joranquinten/gulp-hugo/README.md

 #### unit
 This is one to the two types of testing tasks.
 This task is configured to output its results in the terminal and should therefore be run in a separate terminal (this task should be run in tandem with the 'dev' or 'prod' tasks).
 The task starts a Karma webserver and custom browser in which the tests are validated.
 The Karma webserver follows a certain format for the config file.
 The specific config is found in the 'tests' folder: **unit.karma.conf.js**.

 At the moment, a PhantomJS browser is used to validate the unit tests.
 A preconfigured Chrome browser is available, but disabled.
-The files (both test as js files) are being watched continuously and trigger a rerun of the tests on change.
+The files (both test as javascript files) are being watched continuously and trigger a rerun of the tests on change.
 The task is configured to support Jasmine.

 #### e2e
 This is the end to end testing task.
 This task fires up a browser and performs instructed user input to validate against the written tests.
 This is not a task intend for continuous use and should be run before any deployment.
 The task starts a standalone Selenium server, opens a new browsers and starts automating the test instructions.
 This plugin follows a certain config file as well, which is located in the 'tests' folder: **e2e.protractor.conf.js**.
+It is possible to chain the production task with the end to end test, with the command: **gulp prod-test**.

 Due to security restraints on my device, I was unable to trigger these tests on Google Chrome and are therefore being triggered via Firefox.

 #### serve
 This task facilitates the browserSync plugin.
 The current setup assumes a local webserver is already in place.
-BrowserSync could also be configured to act as as standalone webserver for static files (disabled in the Gulpfile.js).
+BrowserSync could also be configured to act as as standalone webserver for static files (disabled, but visible in the Gulpfile.js).

 #### watch
 The watch task defines which files are being watched by the taskrunner and what action should be triggers on change.
 The task is configured to trigger the 'js', 'css', 'html' or 'img' task, corresponding to a file change within the scope of these tasks.